jjinking/tool-cmds/redis.md

 # Use same key to access different values in different key spaces
 > select <key-space>

-# List all keys in keyspace
+# List all keys in current keyspace
 > keys *

-# Remove all values in db
+# Remove all (key, value) pairs in current keyspace
 > flushdb

 # Quit CLI